 Kolonaki is the best location for high-end fashion, but there are other cool things to do in Kouchaki and Psiri.
 The Varvakylos Food Market is ideal for those who want herbs, spices, and traditional Greek food.

 Finally, take an excursion to Plaka and Monastiraki to find interesting and unique souvenirs.
-Monastiraki is also the home to Athens Flea Market!
+Monastiraki is also the home to the Athens Flea Market!

 Eat traditional Greek food